shanebell/hello-appengine/readme.md

     - `POST /task`

 ## Local dev
 To test the app locally, open your local terminal and run:
+- Follow the instructions [here](https://cloud.google.com/docs/authentication/getting-started) to download a service account credential file and save in the local directory as `credentials.json`
 - `npm i`
-- `npm start`
+- `GOOGLE_APPLICATION_CREDENTIALS=./credentials.json npm start`

 ## Load test
 To load test the app and see App Engine auto-scaling, you can run: